Authentic Jordanian Mansaf

 Now, add 2 cups of the leftover strained broth and mix.
 Keep mixing on medium heat until it foams, for about 10–15 minutes.

 Last but not least, cover it and let it cool for another 45 minutes, or until the lamb is tender.
+Finish it off with the tbsp of ghee.

 Next, add the salt and turmeric and mix.